annaLtyler/CAPE/README.md

 # CAPE with example

-This repository contains code to run the Combined Analysis of Epistasis and Pleiotropy, or `cape`.
+This repository contains code to run the Combined Analysis of Epistasis and Pleiotropy, or CAPE.
 This method, described in [1,2] combines information across multiple quantitative traits to infer directed genetic interactions.
 By combining information across multiple traits, CAPE not only increases power to detect genetic interactions, but also interprets these interactions across